UK pharmacy

 Pharmacist Independent Prescriber

-All Prescription Only Medicines on this page are reviewed and (where appropriate) prescribed by a GPhC-registered Pharmacist Independent Prescriber.
-You will be told your prescriber's name and GPhC registration number before treatment is supplied.
+All Prescription Only Medicines on this page are reviewed and (where appropriate) prescribed by a UK-registered Pharmacist Independent Prescriber.
+You will be told your prescriber's name and registration number before treatment is supplied.

 Important